-Focus stacking is commonly used in various forms of photography but is most known within the genres of landscape and macro photography.
-It’s also used in portrait and wildlife photography but it’s less common to use it when photographing moving subjects.
+Focus stacking is used within many genres of photography, but it’s perhaps most commonly used in landscape and macro photography.
+While there are photographers who use it for portrait and wildlife photography as well, it’s less common (and a lot more difficult) to use when photographing moving subjects.

-This is also the case for macro photography.
-Getting the entire flower sharp is often a hassle and zooming in shows that parts are slightly less focused.
+Macro photography is another example of when focus stacking is an essential technique.
+Getting the entire flower sharp in one shot is near impossible; try zooming in on the flower and you’ll quickly see that there are many parts slightly out of focus.
 This is common when using open apertures such as f2.8 or f5.6.
 Therefore, many tend to capture multiple images and blend them together for one ultra-sharp image.

-Differences might not be significant if you’re only viewing images on a smartphone or small computer but as soon as you begin to print, the difference becomes uncomfortably visible.
-When printing on large formats even the smallest errors become visible and if half the image is unfocused the print can be considered a waste of money.
+The differences might not be significant if you’re only viewing your images on a smartphone or small device, but as soon as you start printing, the difference becomes alarmingly visible, especially when printing large.

-Focus stacking might be an incredibly powerful technique but it’s not always necessary.
-In fact, most likely you won’t be focus stacking for the majority of your images.
+While focus stacking is a powerful technique you need to learn, it’s not always necessary.
+In fact, it’s most likely not needed for the majority of your images.

-- photographing a scene with great distance between the foreground and background
+- photographing a scene with a great distance between the foreground and background

-- using an ultra wide-angle lens and there’s a subject close to it
+- using an ultra-wide-angle lens with a subject close to it

 - photographing small scenes and macro photography in general

-Take the first image when the camera has focused on the nearby object.
-When the image is taken, adjust the focus point to be slightly further away, for example, in the middle ground.
-Repeat the process and then move the focus point even further away.
+Start by focusing on the subject closest to your lens and make sure that the nearest foreground is sharp.
+Take an image, then adjust the focus point to be slightly further away, for example, at the middle ground.
+Take another image before moving the focus point even further away.

-How many images you need depends on the individual image.
-In most cases two or three images are sufficient.
-However, some images require twice as many shots to get the entire image sharp.
+Exactly how many images you need depends on the individual image.
+In most cases, two or three images are sufficient, but sometimes twice as many shots might be needed to get the entire image sharp.

-If you’re unsure how many images you need to capture, simply look at those you’ve already got and check if everything is sharp if they were to be combined.
-If you’re still unsure take a couple images extra with different focus points, just in case.
+If you’re unsure how many images you need to capture, simply look at those you’ve already got and check that you’ve got enough images to get everything sharp if they were to be combined.

 That’s it!
-The first part of this technique is not that difficult and after doing it a couple times you’ll quickly see how many shots a specific image requires.
+The first part of this technique isn’t that difficult, and after doing it a couple of times, you’ll start recognizing how many shots a specific scene requires.